avivace/j2-resume/resume.md

 Experience
 ----------

-August 2017 -
+August 2017 - Present
-:   **Backend Developer**; G4i, Arcore
+:   **IT Consultant**; G4i, Arcore
-:   Working on Node web applications.
+:   Lead the full stack developoment of a web application: Node, Express, Passport Authentication strategies, Mongoose ORM, Bootstrap 4.
+Consulting and organising developers in other projects.

-September 2014 -
+September 2014 - Present
 :   **IT Technician**; IMPRECOM SRL, Monza
 :   Doing some sysadmin tasks in mantaining computers and the network.